Historical markers of the Philippines: History

-Monuments and plaques have been placed under the Spanish colonial government, marking relevant personages and events, such as the dedication monument to Ferdinand Magellan, erected in 1866.
-During the American era, several civic efforts have been initiated to create monuments and to mark historic sites and events, such as Cry of Balintawak, José Rizal Monument, and the birthplace of Andrés Bonifacio.
-However, many more historical sites have not been recognized or marked.
+Monuments and plaques marking relevant personages and events were installed under the Spanish colonial government, such as the dedication monument to Ferdinand Magellan erected in 1866.
+During the American colonial era several efforts to create monuments and mark historic sites and events were initiated, such as the Cry of Balintawak, the José Rizal Monument, and the birthplace of Andrés Bonifacio.
+However, many more historical sites from that era are yet to be recognized or marked.